Vice-Chancellor’s Award for Research Impact

 Nomination and documentation

 The Award is open to all research active staff who meet the eligibility criteria.
-Staff may self-nominate or be nominated by a person from within the nominees academic unit.
+Staff must be nominated by an RMIT academic staff member (with the nominee’s consent).
 Nominations must address the selection criteria and include two statements of endorsement.
-One statement of endorsement must be made by a RMIT academic from within their College but the supporting nominator for this category should include at least one party that has benefited from the research.
+One statement of endorsement must be made by the nominator but the supporting nominator for this category should include at least one party that has benefitted from the research.
+All nominations must be endorsed by the relevant Dean/Head of School.
+The Dean/Head of School can also be the nominator.

-The Awards Panel will consider the overall track record and performance of the nominee as indicated by but not limited to:
+The Awards Panel will consider the overall track record, relative to opportunity, and performance of the nominee as indicated by but not limited to:

 - Evidence of research translation leading to impact.